Wolf Popper Synagogue: Architecture

+History

 Wolf Popper, nicknamed "The Stork" for having been able to stand on one leg when lost in deep thought, founded the synagogue in 1620.
 He financed its construction towards the end of his life.
 Popper made his fortune in large-scale international trade in cloth and saltpetre (main ingredient in the making of gunpowder), and eventually became Kazimierz's richest banker with a fortune reaching 200,000 zloty, making him one of the richest men in Europe.

 The Popper family lost much of its wealth following Wolf Popper's death in main part due to historical wars, local epidemics, fires, and costly tributes of allegiance.
 The once-grand synagogue never again enjoyed the wealth of its original sponsor, who was the only person that could prevent its slow but unrelenting decline.
 The rich interior was destroyed by the Nazis during World War II.
-Its arabesque doors were moved to the Wolfson Museum in Jerusalem.
+Its Arabesque doors were moved to the Wolfson Museum in Jerusalem.

 In 1965, the Jewish Council handed over the building to the communist authorities.
 In the ensuing renovation, most traces of its previous religious role were erased and the Old Town Youth Cultural Centre (YCC) was established in its place.
 At present, the Centre is a vibrant and busy place with long-running programs, educational activities, art studio, and classes in Jewish dance.
 The YCC Study Workshop on Jewish History and Culture, is an initiative that began in 1995 as the first of its kind in Poland.
 Art classes are designed to widen the students' knowledge of symbolism and artistic motifs in Jewish art.
 An annual competition in art and photography is being held there as well as lectures on Jewish Kazimierz, the Holocaust, and a series of film showings.